IlianaMav/data_analysis/README.md

-# data_analysis
+# Data_analysis
-MATLAB scripts writen for the subject 'Data Analysis' in MSc Computational Physics
+MATLAB scripts written for the subject 'Data Analysis' in MSc Computational Physics